 An investigation of a problem in remote sensing which involves an identifiable research-component.
 Such an investigation should be related to the research interests of particular Schools within the Faculty of Applied Science.

-46.200G Project
+46.200G Research Project in Environmental Studies C20

-Maximum C20

 Research investigation on an approved topic, conducted either individually or as part of a team.